 Cheruiyot returned to Kenya, winning the national 5000m trial for the World Championships in Osaka.
 In the world final in Japan, she chased gold medallist Defar all the way, taking silver (14:58.50).

 “That is the time I realised that I can get close to the Ethiopians.
 It gave me the belief that next time, our turn will come and when I returned home, I discussed with my husband and coach on how to develop a strong kick while remaining good in lapping,” she remarked.

 In her second IAAF World Athletics Final appearance, Cheruiyot first took the 5000m title (14:56.94) before earning second place at 3000m (8:28.66).

-A third place finish at Golden Spike meeting in Ostrava (14:38.26) and a season best in Oslo (14:37.01) prepared her for the national trials.
+A third place finish at Golden Spike meeting in Ostrava (14:38.26) in June and a season best in Oslo (14:37.01) prepared her for the national trials.

 Despite having only six athletes, the 12 and a half-lap race proved to be a thrilling spectacle as Cheruiyot and Sylvia Kibet fought hard for victory.
 The final lap had spectators on their feet as Cheruiyot put on the afterburners to power past Kibet in the very last few metres and win in 15:25.21.

 “This was where we tested the new tactic, to run consistently but fast in the laps then use a strong kick in the finish.
 I was happy that Sylvia kept close since we had been working together on how to beat the Ethiopians in their own game and after this, we were sure we would get them,” she now discloses.